-5.4 Correlation Matrix
+5.5 Correlation Matrix

 Understanding inter-variable relationships is paramount in financial modeling.
 A correlation matrix can provide a snapshot of how different features in our dataset relate to each other.
 This can be instrumental in identifying potential multicollinearity or variables that might be of particular interest in predicting stock returns.
-Let's visualize this correlation matrix.
+The correlation matrix is presented below